backend-development/backend-development-textbook/source/security.md

 To get a first impression learn about the [OWASP Top 10](https://owasp.org/www-project-top-ten/).

-Fox configuring your web server follow [mozillas web security guidelines](https://infosec.mozilla.org/guidelines/web_security.html)
+For configuring your web server follow [mozillas web security guidelines](https://infosec.mozilla.org/guidelines/web_security.html)

 ## What a framework can't do for you